First time tourist in London photographing Tower Bridge

 How Important is Where You Stay in London?

 In such a large city, it is easy to waste time on endless Tube rides rather than seeing the things you came here to see.
 Unless you’re a superfan of public transportation, staying near the action is vital to having a great first-time visit to London.
 Plus, less time spent commuting means more time to wander and uncover London’s hidden gems.
-Learn more about London transportation and more with my London travel tips.

 Map Guide to Central London

-So, you want to stay close to the things you want to see, and that seems to mean central London.
-But where is central London?
+So, you want to stay close to the things you want to see, and that seems to mean Central London.
+But where is Central London?
 Let’s map it out.

 The purple area outlines the best area to stay in for your first trip to London.
 I added some of the popular London tourist sights so that you can get a visual of how staying in this area will keep you close to a lot of what you want to see.